Skip to Content

 As the manager of state (surface) waters, TCEQ understands the importance of Treaty waters to Texas water right holders.

 The Mexican waters of the international Rio Grande Basin are vital to ensuring that Texas water right holders can irrigate crops, supply water to municipalities, and conduct industrial operations along the Rio Grande.
-Under the 1944 Treaty , Mexico has an obligation to deliver to the United States 1,750,000 acre-feet (AF) of water over a five-year cycle, at an average of 350,000 AF annually for the five-year cycle.
-The United States International Boundary and Water Commission (IBWC), oversees the 1944 Water Treaty for the United States as well as helps settle differences that may arise.
+Under the 1944 Treaty , Mexico has an obligation to deliver to the United States 1,750,000 acre-feet (AF) of water over a five-year cycle, at an average of 350,000 AF annually for that cycle.
+The United States International Boundary and Water Commission (IBWC), oversees the 1944 Water Treaty for the United States and helps settle differences that arise.

 Lack of water along the Rio Grande river negatively impacts many different stakeholders.
 Without the Treaty deliveries, Texas water users are forced to secure alternate sources of water, change crops, and reduce operations.
 As the manager of state (surface) waters, TCEQ understands the importance of Treaty waters to Texas water right holders.
-More information regarding the Treaty and TCEQ’s position on the Treaty can be found on this webpage.
+Find more information about the Treaty and TCEQ’s position on it below.